-Masala chai usually contains a blend of black tea and a few spices like cloves, cardamom, ginger, cinnamon, and so on.
-Each blend is different, so what you may get in your tea bag may be vastly different than the mix from another brand.
+The popularity of chai tea is on the rise.
+Masala chai usually contains a blend of black tea and spices like cloves, cardamom, ginger, cinnamon, and star anise.
+Each blend is different, and it can be fun to explore all the different combinations.

-Here are a couple of things to consider before brewing up your masala chai kombucha:
+Many people wonder if kombucha can be made with chai tea.
+Here are a couple of things to consider before brewing masala chai kombucha:

-Many spices have oils.
 That deliciously warming and fragrant flavor that emanates from the spice mixture in the masala chai actually comes from the oils of the spices.
-The problem with this, in terms of kombucha brewing, is that oils go rancid.
-So if you were to brew up some chai tea, add your kombucha scoby, and let it ferment for several weeks, you might end up with rancid and maybe even moldy kombucha.
-You would also lose your scoby that way.
+The problem with this, in terms of kombucha brewing, is that oils can harm the kombucha scoby.
+Fermenting chai and kombucha for several weeks can lead to rancid and maybe even moldy kombucha.

-However, the antimicrobial properties of these spices can also interfere with the normal yeasts, acids, and bacteria that are present in the scoby and the kombucha tea itself.
-This, in turn, changes the culture for when you make your next batch of kombucha.
+While the spices that taste so lovely can be good for us and help support the body's natural defenses, the antimicrobial properties of these spices can also interfere with the normal yeasts, acids, and bacteria that are present in the scoby and the kombucha tea itself.

-With those two factors in mind you may still want to give masala chai kombucha a try.
-Here are some recommendations if you are doing so:
+Keeping these two factors in mind, some may still want to give masala chai kombucha a try.

-It doesn’t hurt to be adventurous with your kombucha.
-It is in those adventures that we often find some of the most unexpectedly delightful outcomes.
-Just keep in mind that things can go wrong and having a backup is always a good idea.
+It doesn’t hurt to try new things with your kombucha.
+It is in those experiments that we often find some of the most unexpectedly delightful outcomes.
+Just keep a backup and you'll always be ready for more culturing adventures.